ravgotrasahil/ravgotrasahil-github.io/teaching/teaching.md

 ## Case studies

 I have built up a library of data-analysis case studies, which I am slowly migrating to this website.
 [You can find them here.](cases/cases.html)

+## What should a write-up look like?

+I am often asked by students: what do you expect from a write-up of a data analysis that's been assigned in class?
+[Here are some thoughts.](misc/write_ups.html).